Lilab-SNNU/CircCode2/README.md

 ## Citation

-CircCode2: A useful workflow for Identification and Visualization of circRNAs with coding potential
+CircCode2: A useful workflow for Identification and Visualization of circRNAs with coding ability

 ## Contact us